-We cordially invite you to submit your contribution to the 2020 Media Architecture Biennale (MAB20) themed #FuturesImplied, that will take place 23 to 27 November 2020 in Amsterdam and Utrecht, The Netherlands.
+We cordially invite you to submit your contribution to the 2020 Media Architecture Biennale (MAB20) themed #FuturesImplied, that has been postponed to May/June 2021 in Amsterdam and Utrecht, The Netherlands.

 The Media Architecture Biennale is the world’s premier event on media architecture, urban interaction design, and urban informatics, bringing together world-renowned architects, artists and designers, leading thinkers on urban design, key industry and government representatives, and students.
 The event offers workshops, symposia, a conference with an academic research track and keynotes by leading thinkers in the field.
 It closes off with a ceremony in which the biennial Media Architecture Awards will be presented to outstanding works of art, architecture and design.
 Our aim is to provide an excellent forum for debate and knowledge exchange; to offer a unique opportunity that brings together the best minds and organizations; and to highlight state-of-the-art and experimental research in media architecture.